alevtina/aleph-opac-sms/README.md

     <table id="bib-detail">
     ...

-* In cgi-bin, write Perl script ("sms.pl"), remembering to chmod 0755
+**In cgi-bin, write Perl script ("sms.pl"), remembering to chmod 0755**

-* In web directory, write JavaScript ("sms-js") file
+**In web directory, write JavaScript ("sms-js") file**

-* If your library is like CUNY, item titles on holdings pages will need to be somehow identified as titles.
+**If your library is like CUNY, item titles on holdings pages will need to be somehow identified as titles**

 We added a trailing slash to the titles:

 $ cd $xxx01_dev/xxx01/tab